 This year ENSA is committed to achieving a ‘Healthy Body Healthy Mind’ Award.

-The Healthy Body Healthy Mind Awards are a partnership initiative between NUS Scotland, Scottish Student Sport and Think Positive, funded by the Scottish Government, which focus on the link between sports, physical activity, smoking prevention and mental health.
+The Healthy Body Healthy Mind Awards are delivered by Scottish Student Sport with focus on the link between sports, physical activity, smoking prevention and mental health.
 The awards are also supported by the Mental Health Foundation and ASH Scotland.

 These awards highlight those colleges and universities who have worked towards making sport and exercise recognised at their institution as a way to maintain good mental wellbeing.

 The aim of the awards is to encourage all those working in sporting areas, staff and students alike, to take advantage of their position and ability to make links between sport and exercise and mental wellbeing issues.
 In doing so, the award scheme aims to improve student mental health at institutions across Scotland.

 Research shows that just 10 minutes of physical activity can have a positive effect on your mental health and wellbeing.

 Team sports can also help develop resilience, confidence, self-esteem and new social connections.
 This animation explores the benefits of sport for your body and brain.

 Find out more about the link between physical activity and mental health here.